 These checkboxes offer a variety of standard actions used for general file maintenance.

 - Purge+: Purges each drawing of unnecessary and unused lines, fonts, layers, blocks, etc., three times.

 - Text Styles: BatchMan will look through all the Land F/X Text Styles in your default Preference Set and update the styles in each drawing to match your current settings for those styles.

 - Make Slide: Shoots a slide of each file.

-The Text Styles option is also available for a single drawing as the keyboard command REAT, for Reload All Text Styles.
-When you use this command, the Text Styles in the current drawing will be updated to match the active Preference Set.
+The Text Styles option is also available for a single drawing as our Reload All Text Styles (REAT) tool.
+When you use this tool, the Text Styles in the current drawing will be updated to match the active Preference Set.

 10. Save as:

 - No Save: Performs the selected operations on the selected files without saving.
 This allows you to preview your changes without committing to them yet.